 Can Eating Onions Really Help Lower Your Blood Sugar?

-Onions have a low-glycemic index, so they're a good choice if you have diabetes.
+Onions have a low-glycemic index, so they can be a good choice if you have diabetes.

 Image Credit: Capelle.r/Moment/GettyImages